Persistent Homology Over Directed Acyclic Graphs: Single-Source Single-Sink Subgraphs

+At its completion, the algorithm terminates with a matrix where the index each column is the death time of a cycle that has birth time at the index of its first non-zero row.
+And a basis for $H_k^p(X_i)$ can be extracted from $B$ extracting the columns $1, \ldots, i+p$ whose first non-zero entry has index at least $i$~\cite{persistence}.

+Our algorithm to calculate persistence on every single-source single-sink subgraph of $G$ relies on two observations.
+The first is that the standard persistence algorithm can be modified to run on a tree without increasing its asymptotic runtime.
+The second, is that every DAG can be covered in a linear number of trees so that for any vertices $u$ and $v$ that have a directed path between them in $G$ also have a path between them in at least one of the trees.
+So we can call the tree based persistence algorithm $n$ times and recover all of the persistent homology groups for single-source single-sink subgraphs of $G$.

+To calculate persistence on a tree, $T$, we make the same assumptions as before, at the root $r$, $X_r = \emptyset$ and the transition from each edge add a single cell.
+Let $O$ be an ordered list of the vertices of $T$ in any topological ordering and let $<_T$ be the partial order for the elements of the tree.
+The boundary matrix $B$ will be an $|O|\times|O|$ matrix with both rows and columns indexed by $O$.
+The entries of the column $B_v$ will be the boundary of the cell $\sigma$ that is added in the inclusion $X_u \to X_v$ where $(u,v)$ is an edge of $T$.
+Notice that if $T$ was just a path, the matrix $B$ would be the same as the boundary matrix used in the standard persistence algorithm.
+Below is the algorithm.

+If $\gamma \subset T$ is a path from $u$ to $v$ then a basis for $H_k^\gamma(\mathcal{X}_G)$ can be found by extracting the column from $B$ with column index at most $v$ in the partial ordering $<_T$ and that have their first non-zero entry at least $u$ in the partial ordering.

+\begin{lemma} If $\{\gamma_v\}$ are paths the from the root $r$ to the vertex $v$ in $T$ then Algorithm~\ref{alg:tree} correctly finds a basis $H_k^{\gamma_v}(\mathcal{X}_G)$ for all $k$ and all $v \in T$ in $O(n)$ time, where $n$ is the number of vertices of $G$. \end{lemma} \begin{proof} Notice that entries in column $v$ and row $u$ of $B$ are always $0$ if $u$ and $v$ are not connected by a directed path in $T$.
+In the calculation of column $v$ of the matrix, only columns $u$ with $u \le_T v$ can affect the values in the column.
+If the calculations involving the other columns are ignored, then the calculation is identical to the one done in the standard persistence algorithm (with extraneous zeros) and returns the same result.

+The algorithm clearly runs in $O(n^3)$ time since each loop proceeds through at most $n$ elements and the body of the inner loop takes linear time to scan for the first non-zero elements and update the row. \end{proof}

+To calculate persistence for all single-source single-sink subgraphs, we construct $n$ trees, one for each vertex $v$ in the graph.
+The tree starts with a path from a source vertex to $v$ combined with a tree that spans all vertices $u$ where there is a path $u$ to $v$.
+Since the persistent homology for these graphs does not depend on the path taken, running the tree algorithm on this tree will always calculate persistence for all single-sink single-source subgraphs with source $v$.

-\begin{thm} If $G$ is a directed acyclic graph whose longest path has length $l$, then the persistent homology groups with coefficients from a finite field for all single source-single sink subgraphs of $G$ can be calculated in $O(v^2 l^2)$ time. \end{thm}
+\begin{thm} If $G$ is a directed acyclic graph that has $n$ vertices then Algorithm~\ref{alg:ssss} calculates all of the persistent homology groups with coefficients from a finite field for all single source-single sink subgraphs of $G$ can be calculated in $O(n^4)$ time and $O(n^3)$ space. \end{thm} \begin{proof} Consider a single-source single-sink subgraph $G'$ with source $u$ and sink $v$.
+Lemma~\ref{lem:ssss} implies that $H_k^{G'}(\mathcal{X}_G) \cong im(H_k(X_u) \to H_k(X_v))$, which we know that Algorithm~\ref{alg:tree} correctly calculates and stores in $B_u$.

+Algorithm~\ref{alg:ssss} loops through each vertex once.
+The body of the loop takes $O(n \log n)$ time to construct the tree and associate structures and $O(n^3)$ time for the call to Algorithm~\ref{alg:tree}.
+This gives a total runtime of $O(n^4)$.
+Notice that each call to tree persistence uses $O(n^2)$ space so the totral space usage is $O(n^3)$. \end{proof}